 I did have one ATV that I only drove on asphalt all the time.
 If you did not know, normal ATV tires get worn down very quickly when you only drive on hard asphalt.

 To solve this issue I ordered some Old GEO Metro Car rims and tires.
 Oddly enough it did work just fine but made steering hard as the car tires have great grip on asphalt.
-That year I went through a lot less tires, and the best part was the car tires were a bit cheaper.
+That year I went through a lot fewer tires, and the best part was the car tires were a bit cheaper.

 This was just a little story, I don’t recommend using car rims and tires for your ATV.
 It was a specialty thing I had to do and wanted to share.